Andrejkf/behavioural_cloning/writeup_template.md

 ## Writeup report for project 3, term 1.

 ---
 This is the report for project 3, term 1.
-To collect training and validation data, a *simulator developed by Udacity team guys was used*
+To collect training and validation data, a [simulator develop by Udacity team guys was used](https://github.com/udacity/self-driving-car-sim).
+In particular, fast Deep Learning Ne

 In this project a convolutional deep neural network model was used to predict human driving bahaviour.